 Note

-Appointments for each employee must be marked as Checked Out or Completed to pay them for their work.
-If you don't have Vagaro Payroll, you also need to mark your payroll as paid to be able to close it out and add it to the Payroll History Report.
+Commissions for customer deposits are paid depending on whether the customer paid before or after the appointment.
+All appointments must be marked as Checked Out or Completed for those employees to be paid work.
+If you don't have Vagaro Payroll, you'll also need to mark your payroll as paid after running the Payroll report and add it to the Payroll History Report.

 Note